sigp/lighthouse/book/src/ui-usage.md

 Below in the earning section, you can also view your total earnings or click the adjacent buttons to view your estimated earnings given a specific time frame based on current device and network conditions.

-Keep in mind, if validators have activated withdrawals this balance will only reflect the balance before the deposit is made and will subsequently be reset to a zero balance until the following deposit period.
+Keep in mind, if validators have updated withdrawal credentials this balance will only reflect the balance before the accumulated rewards are paid out and will subsequently be reset to a zero balance and start accumulating rewards until the next reward payout.

 ![earning](imgs/ui-account-earnings.png)